Deraj21/cryptid-bot/readme.md

 - ~~add structure placement bar~~
   - ~~"advanced mode" toggle adds / removes the black structures~~
   - ~~structure bar uses images~~
-- LEFT OFF: change board chunks to use div with background-image instead of img element
+- ~~change board chunks to use div with background-image instead of img element~~
+- ~~dragging structure shows mask where structure item will be placed~~
-- dragging from structure bar places on the board
+- LEFT OFF: dragging from structure bar places on the board
+- dragging from structure bar stores structures in the state
 - structure bar doesn't appear until all the map chunks are in place
 - map chunk bar uses images with big numbers on them
 - add "finished" button at the bottom
--
+- dragging map chunk should *not show mask

 ### "play game" functionality
 - foobar